 Most modern ships only have one funnel, and this one is no different--one of the funnels is a dummy and houses the Vibe teen center.
 Keeping with the Mickey theme, the life boats are yellow (rather than the standard orange), making the overall look very Disney--black, white, red, and yellow.
 A glance at the bow will make anyone smile.
 The bow has intricate gold scroll-work much like classic tall ships of long ago.
 Mixed in with this elegant detail is Goofy, dangling from a rope and touching up the paint.

 Much of the interior of the Disney Magic is done in Art Deco style, and the ship artwork includes many special Disney theme pieces.
 Exploring the ship is like a treasure hunt, as you will find yourself looking for the Mickey logo, which is creatively woven into the decor.

 My favorite common areas of the ship were the soaring three-story lobby and the large Walt Disney Theatre.
 The lobby is the hub of the ship and features a wonderful bronze statue of Mickey Mouse at the helm.
-Topping off the lobby is a huge, multi-colored chandelier designed by Dale Chihuly.
+Topping off the lobby is a huge, crystal chandelier.

 Many of the activities on the Disney Magic are centered on the out of doors, starting with the high energy sailaway party and continuing each day around the swimming pools.
 The ship has three pools, one for adults, the second for families, and the third just for kids.
 Each pool has attractive features such as the mega-movie screen or the Mickey slide, making them the center of daily life onboard for many guests.